kostyanyc/eCommerceOnRails/README.md

       end
     end
    ```
-  * Requires the following Gems to be included in Gemfile in addition to standard Rails 4 out of the box Gems
+  * Requires the following Gems to be included in Gemfile in addition to standard Rails 4 out of the box Gems.
+Make sure ot run `bundle install` on your machine for below listed gems to be installed in addition to out of the box Rails 4 gems.
     * gem "devise"
     * gem "paperclip", "~> 4.3"
     * gem "friendly_id", "~> 5.0.1"